Fostering Finances

 Payments & short breaks

-As foster carers, you are entitled to 14 days of paid respite per year which is accrued from the beginning of the child/young person’s placement.
-If you choose to take respite at any time, you continue to take your professional allowance, however, maintenance is passed to the short break carer to cover any requirements the child may have during the time in their care.
+As foster carers, you are entitled to 14 days of paid breaks per year which is accrued from the beginning of the child/young person’s placement.
+If you choose to take a break at any time, you continue to take your professional allowance, however, maintenance is passed to the short break carer to cover any requirements the child may have during the time in their care.

-No two situations are the same and if you feel you need more respite, together with your local authority and supervising social worker this can be discussed and arranged as you need it.
+No two situations are the same and if you feel you need more short-break, together with your local authority and supervising social worker this can be discussed and arranged as you need it.

 Referrals